aswanijehangeer/ChessGMsdata/README.md

 ---

-A R data package containing a dataset of chess grandmasters' information, including their name, fide id, birth date, birth place, and more.
+An R data package containing a dataset of chess grandmasters' information, including their name, fide id, birth date, birth place, and more.
 This package serves as a valuable resource for chess analysis, research, and exploration of the chess world.

 ## Installation